 In addition, the EBL contains a small but growing number of listings for email addresses used to send spam directly from a free webmail service.
 The typesof spam are similar to those that use drop boxes.
 Certain spam operations are aggressive and difficult to prevent from abusing a webmail service, and certain free webmail providers do not have effective outbound spam filtering.

 The EBL also contains a small number of manual listings that meet the criteria but are not easily detected by automated methods.
 Most of these email addresses are used by specific spammers or spam operations that use URLs in their spam, but change their IP addresses and domains more frequently than they do their contact email addresses.
 These spammers can be detected by those email addresses more reliably than by IPs or domains.

 Finally, the EBL contains a test entry, the SHA1 hash of

-The relatively straightforward identification of drop box email addresses combined with many layers of error checking have resulted in an observed false positive rate of near zero for the past several months.
+The relatively straightforward identification of drop box email addresses combined with many layers of error checking have resulted in an extremely low observed false positive rate for the past several months.
 Those few false positives that have been identified have prompted improvements to the trap server listing algorithms and the EBL listing engine, particularly the sanity checks and whitelist.
-Those features have driven the error rate even closer to zero.
+Those features have driven the error rate even lower.